forseti-security/forseti-security/README.md

 [contributing guidelines](/.github/CONTRIBUTING.md) and submit a pull request.

 ### forsetisecurity.org
-If you would like to contribute to forsetisecurity.org the website and its content is contained in the `gh-pages` branch.
+If you would like to contribute to forsetisecurity.org, the website and its content are contained in the `gh-pages` branch.
 Visit its [README](https://github.com/GoogleCloudPlatform/forseti-security/tree/gh-pages) for instructions on how to make changes.